 Since the app doesn’t cost anything to use unless it saves you money, you have nothing to lose from trying it out.
 With that said, if you aren’t the type to use subscription services and feel confident in your ability to negotiate your own discounts on services, you could save even more by making the changes yourself.

-Truebill doesn’t charge its users anything to download or use its app, instead taking a 40% cut of the savings it secures through its bill negotiations, subscription cancelling, and outage credits.
+Truebill doesn’t charge its users anything to download or use its app, instead, they take a 40% cut of the savings it secures through its bill negotiations, subscription cancelling, and outage credits.

-There is a premium version of the service available for $4.99 per month or $35.99 for the year if you pay upfront.
-The premium subscription offers additional convenience features, like giving users the ability to cancel their subscriptions automatically through the app, it also provides an ad free version of the app.
+There is a premium version of the service available for between $3 per month and $12 per month.
+You can also go for an annual package at either $36 per year or $48 per year.
+The premium subscription offers additional convenience features, like giving users the ability to cancel their subscriptions automatically through the app, it also provides an ad-free version of the app.

 Is Truebill Safe?